 Walk by the 17th-century homes that stood during the witch panic in Salem Village

-Just a short walk from the Samuel Parris Archaeological Site on Centre Street are several homes which stood here in Salem Village at the time of the witch trials.
+Just a short walk from the Samuel Parris Archaeological Site on Centre Street are several homes that stood here in Salem Village at the time of the witch trials.

-In a residential neighborhood among other houses from various eras, a stroll down Centre Street reveals several wood-framed houses which have stood here for centuries.
+In a residential neighborhood among other houses from various eras, a stroll down Centre Street reveals several wood-framed houses that have stood here for centuries.

 The Judge Samuel Holten House was home to Dr. Samuel Holten, President of the Continental Congress and one of the signers of the Articles of Confederation.

 But in the century before, it was the home of Sarah Holten.
 Sarah gave testimony in Rebecca Nurse’s trial which led to her execution.

 Other nearby homes include the Joseph Houlton House (c.1671), the home of an important landowner during the trials.
 The Thomas Haines House (c.1681) was the residence of an innkeeper.
 Thomas Haines gave testimony against Elizabeth How, who was convicted and hanged for witchcraft.

 The historic homes on the street are easy to spot by the plaques mounted on their exteriors, giving estimated construction dates as well as the name of the most notable resident.